Generalization of generative model for neuronal ensemble inference method: Materials and methods

 where $B(x_1 , x_2)$ is beta function and ${\cal B} (x_{1} , \cdots x_{A})$ is multivariate beta function represented as

 with ${\it \Gamma} (x)$ being gamma function.
 For inference of the structure of the functional neuronal ensemble and activity of the ensemble, namely inference of $\bm t$ and $\bm \omega$, the marginalized expression (\ref{eq:mymodel}) is used for improvement of inference accuracy and reduction of computational cost.
+In more detail, Dirichlet and beta distributions are chosen as the conjugate prior both in BIM and in our model so that the forms of the prior and posterior distributions are the same.
+In addition, the form of prior distribution is designed to remain unchanged after update of the hyperparameters.
+Such design enables us to integrate out the parameters $\bm n, \bm p$, and $\bm \lambda$ analytically as in Eq (\ref{eq:mymodel}), which yields probability model expressed only by hyperparameters.
+Consequently, computational cost and estimation error can be reduced, because the parameters $\bm n,\bm p$ and $\bm \lambda$ can be eliminated by analytical integration, and accordingly the numerical integration of these parameters is not necessary for the inference.